-Please note that convictions whilst serving in HM Forces will be treated like any other centrally recorded information and similar weight given to any finding of guilt.
+Please note that convictions while serving in HM Forces will be treated like any other centrally recorded information and similar weight given to any finding of guilt.
 Serving members of the armed forces who are convicted of any criminal offence by a military tribunal will have any such offence recorded on the Police National Computer.

 a.
-Mandatory Rejection Part I
+Mandatory rejection part 1